security-assignments/security-assignments.github.io/_tutorials/intro-to-gcp.md

   {% include lab-image.html image='Kali-setup.png' %}

+* Enable copy-paste across your remote desktop session.

-* Note that if you click the blue arrow tab on the right hand of the screen, it opens additional options in Chrome Remote Desktop. **Take this opportunity to enable copy-paste across your remote desktop session.**
+  - Click the blue arrow tab on the right hand of the screen to open additional options in Chrome Remote Desktop.
     {% include lab-image.html image='Kali-remote-options.png' %}

- <div class='alert alert-info'><strong>Enabling copy-paste.</strong> It is possible
+  - Look for an option to "Enable clipboard synchronization."
+Follow prompts in your browser to grant permission.
+See [this example](https://superuser.com/a/1543231).

- to enable copy-paste between your host computer and your Kali instance.
-Look in the above-shown sidebar additional options for a related option if you are having trouble copy-pasting.
-The specific enabling method changes from time to time, but is usually accessible through the sidebar.</div>
+    <div class='alert alert-info'>The specific method to enable copy-paste changes from time to time, but is usually accessible through the sidebar.</div>

 <div class='alert alert-warning'>If you have suspended or stopped your instance,
 you will need to navigate to the GCP console and start it again before attempting